doofusdavid/HW1_Overlay/README.md

 ## cs455.wireformats ##

 Most wireformat classes consist of messages sent back and forth from MessagingNode to Registry, or MessagingNode to MessagingNode.

+- __ConnectionRequest__

+   When the MessagingNodesList is sent to a MessagingNode, this connection is sent to all connected nodes to establish a connection.

+- __ConnectionResponse__

+   When a ConnectionRequest is received by a neighbor node, they will send back a ConnectionResponse

 - __DeregisterRequest__